Seancheey/RobocraftCalculator/README.md

 This Calculator is designed for Robocraft builders to calculate their bots datas easily.

+The program is written solely by Java.

+Please do not seperate the jar file and the res/ folder or the program could not read the data properly.

 Currently the program support the following functions:

 0. Configure the components and calculate the CPU,RR,Mass,HP,Sheild of a bot